lenianiva/Manifest2Nix.jl/README.md

   environment variables.
 - `stdlib-depot`: A Julia depot containing a precompiled version of Julia standard libraries.
-- `mkDepsDepot deps`: Given a list of Julia packages, create a depot containing all of them.
+- `mkDepsDepot { name, deps }`: Given a list of Julia packages, create a depot containing all of them.
 This depot can be cached to speed up compilation.
 - `createEnv { package, workingDepot ? "" }`: Given a Julia package, create an
   environment (i.e.  set of variables) in which Julia can run and see the precompiled version of the given package.
 By default, the working depot here is